by Anne Fishel, Ph.D

 Do you have any fun game suggestions for tweens and teens?

 Games and activities can be a great way to make dinner more exciting.
-For creative tweens and teens who like to tell stories, try our Write a Story Together activity.
+For tweens and teens who like to tell stories, try our Story Starters activity.
 Going around the table, each family member adds a few sentences to a story, allowing the family to write a tale together.
 The story can start off as simply as, “Once upon a time, there was a boy who lived in a small house” or “Once upon a time, there was a girl who liked to climb trees.”

 You could even create a literary event out of your meal.
 Have you ever noticed how many foods are introduced in children’s books?
 I’m thinking about maple syrup on snow in The Little House in the Big Woods, the pomegranates in the Greek myth of Persephone, and the Turkish Delight in The Lion, the Witch and the Wardrobe.
 You can make foods with your children from some of their favorite books, and then read them aloud while they dig in.

 If you want to add a fun challenge to your dinner, try Iron Chef: Family Edition.
 For this activity, one family member selects 2 or 3 ingredients, and another person devises a menu around them.
 For example, the sample ingredients might be: pasta, a vegetable, and an herb.
-Teens who like to cook will appreciate the challenge of having to devise a menu, and will feel a sense of pride when they present their dishes to the family.
+Teens who like to cook will appreciate the challenge of having to devise a menu and will feel a sense of pride when they present their dishes to the family.

 Common Dinnertime Challenges